2025 Club Atlético River Plate season

-The 2025 season is the 124th year of competition for Club Atlético River Plate, an Argentinian football club based in Buenos Aires.
-It is their 11th consecutive season in the Argentine Primera División, the top flight of football in the country.
+The 2025 season was the 124th year of competition for Club Atlético River Plate, an Argentinian football club based in Buenos Aires.
+It is their 14th consecutive season in the Argentine Primera División, the top flight of football in the country.
 The club will also compete in the FIFA Club World Cup, Copa Argentina, and Copa Libertadores.

 Season events

 On 17 January, Major League Soccer club Austin FC announced that Sebastián Driussi had left the club to re-sign for River Plate, River formalising the move on 20 January.

 Also on 20 January, River announced the return of Gonzalo Montiel from Sevilla.

 On 12 March, River announced the signing of Kevin Castaño from Krasnodar.

 On 10 June, River announced their squad for the FIFA Club World Cup.

 On 13 June, Real Madrid announced the signing of Franco Mastantuono from River, with the forward joining the Spanish club on 18th birthday, 14 August 2025.

 On 11 July, River announced the signing of Maximiliano Salas from Racing Club.

 On 17 July, River announced the signing of Juan Quintero from América de Cali.

 On 18 July, River announced that they had extended their contract with Facundo Colidio until December 2027.

 On 24 July, River announced the signing of Juan Portillo and Matías Galarza from Talleres.